alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 Traditional Development:

 - Teams often work in silos with limited visibility into each other\'s work.
+This does not mean that team members do not communicate with each other, rather, the act of _integration_ is delayed.

 - Slow feedback loops and long development cycles are common.